Automated Assertion Generation and Regression Testing for Machine Learning Notebooks: Related Work

-\mypara{Bug Detection for Notebooks} Prior work has targeted specific types of bugs in Jupyter Notebooks, such as name-value inconsistencies~\cite{patra2022nalin}, data leakage~\cite{yang2022data,subotic2022static}, and syntax or dependency errors~\cite{grotov2024debug,grotov2024untangling}.
-In contrast, \tool uses a regression-based oracle, but has the potential to detect a broader range of bugs, as shown by our mutation analysis and experiments with Kaggle versions.
+\mypara{Bug Detection for Notebooks} Prior work has targeted specific types of bugs in Jupyter Notebooks, such as name-value inconsistencies~\cite{patra2022nalin}, data leakage~\cite{yang2022data,subotic2022static,drobnjakovic2024abstract}, and syntax or dependency errors~\cite{grotov2024debug,grotov2024untangling}.
+In contrast, \toolgen uses a regression-based oracle, but has the potential to detect a broader range of bugs, as shown by our mutation analysis and experiments with Kaggle versions.

-\mypara{Assertion Generation} Many machine learning-based techniques have been proposed for generating assertions for unit tests~\cite{dinella2022toga,watson2020learning,tufano2020unit,ibrahimzada2022perfect,white2020reassert}.
-However, these techniques focus on simpler assertions for traditional programs like Java.
-In contrast, in this work we focus on ML-specific assertions that test data pre-processing, model training, and model evaluation steps in a typical ML or data science pipeline -- which prior tools do not support.
+\looseness=-1 \mypara{Assertion/Test Generation} Many ML-based techniques have been proposed for generating assertions for unit tests~\cite{dinella2022toga,watson2020learning,tufano2020unit,ibrahimzada2022perfect,white2020reassert}.
+However, these techniques focus on simpler assertions for Java. \Comment{In contrast, in this work we focus on ML-specific assertions that test data pre-processing, model training, and model evaluation steps in a typical ML or data science pipeline -- which prior tools do not support.} Tools such as Pynguin~\cite{lukasczyk2022pynguin} and DynaPyt~\cite{test_gen_dynapyt} are general test generation tools for Python, but they are not specialized for ML programs or notebooks.
+In contrast, \toolgen automatically generates assertions to detect regression bugs in notebooks and accounts for ML randomness.

-\mypara{Python Test Generation/Analysis Tools} Pynguin~\cite{lukasczyk2022pynguin} is a unit test generation tool for Python.
-However, it is a general tool and not specialized for machine learning programs or Jupyter notebooks.
+\Comment{ \mypara{Python Test Generation/Analysis Tools} Pynguin~\cite{lukasczyk2022pynguin} is a unit test generation tool for Python.
+However, it is a general tool and not specialized for ML programs or Jupyter notebooks.
 Pynguin is unable to generate any meaningful tests even when the notebook is converted to Python program.
 DyLin~\cite{test_gen_dylin} detects general Python anti-patterns, and DynaPyt~\cite{test_gen_dynapyt} offers a flexible framework for building dynamic analyses for Python.
-In contrast, \tool automatically generates assertions to detect regression bugs in Jupyter Notebook and accounts for ML randomness.
+In contrast, \tool automatically generates assertions to detect regression bugs in Jupyter Notebook and accounts for randomness. }

-\mypara{Inline Tests} More recently, Liu et al.~\cite{liu2022inline,liu2023extracting} introduced a new paradigm of testing, called \emph{inline testing}, which executes tests at a lower level of granularity (statement level) than unit tests.
-Inline testing focuses on catching bugs in single-statement scenarios such as regular expressions, bit manipulation logic, and string manipulations.
-Although \tool primarily targets ML/data science programs written in notebooks, our motivation is similar to inline testing in spirit -- \tool allows developers to write intermediate or \emph{cell-level} assertions instead of end-to-end tests.